Who can I contact for information?

 What if this is not my primary residence?

-As a property owner in the Town you are eligible for the Resident Pass.
+As a property owner in the Town, you are eligible for the Resident Permit.

 Is there a time limit in the parks for residents?

-Property owners and tenants are exempt from any time limitations in paid parking areas.
+Property owners and tenants with a valid resident parking permit are exempt from any time limitations during permitted hours in paid parking areas.

 Where is the paid parking being implemented?